chitulescui/PizzaPlace-Azure-DevOps-Pipelines/README.md

    Create your pipeline based on CI_Build_Publish_Pipeline_AllAps.yml file.
 The YAML is designed to let you choose the application from a dropdown menu and it executes the commands only on that repository.
 # Download artifacts and deploy to Azure Portal
 TODO: Create your CD pipelines to  publish your WebApp or DesktopApp directly to Azure Portal (User has to change the subscription details and working folders specified in YML file)
-1. Download & Push to Azure Portal
+1. Download & Push to Azure Portal - **WebApp**
 Create your pipeline based on CD_Pipeline_WebApp.yml file.
 Change your Azure Subscription and paths accordingly.
+2. Download & Push to Azure Portal - **DesktopApp**
+Desktop app was packed before using velopack feature.
+Create your pipeline based on CD_Pipeline_DesktopApp.yml file.
+Change your Azure Subscription and paths accordingly
 # Run Docker containers for each application
 Docker image file was configured for each project.
 Ports exposed: